AWM52 1/11/18/4 - Headquarters London Victory March Contingent, 1946, part 3, Naval log - Part 5

 course prevents any exploitation.

-tickets cost 6d apiece.
+Tickets cost 6d apiece.

-The meals in all were messes
+The meals in all areas messes

 have been really excellent.
 All ranks